 GET A FREE CHAPTER

-No matter how you go about recognizing employees, know that if you genuinely believe your employees are your greatest asset, then you need to make a concerted effort to prove it to them.
+Recognizing your employees is crucial if you genuinely believe that they are your greatest asset.
+You must make a concerted effort to prove it to them.
 Don’t make them wait 40 years for a gold watch and their moment to shine.

 Leave a comment below, and join the conversation!